Estimating Optimal Infinite Horizon Dynamic Treatment Regimes via pT-Learning: Simulation Studies

+The objective function $\widehat{\mathcal{L}_{U}}(\theta,\omega)$ may not be convex with respect to both $\theta$ and $\omega$.
+Therefore, we adopt a multiple initialization method to determine an appropriate initial point.
+Specifically, we choose an initial point with the smallest objective value among $50$ randomly generated initial points.
+In our two numerical experiments, we consider a fixed $\lambda=0.1$.
+Alternatively, we can also use a $k$-fold cross validation procedure to select sparsity parameter $\lambda$.
+We choose an optimal $\lambda$ which maximizes the lower bound of the empirical discounted sum of utilities, i.e., $ \widehat \lambda = \argmax_{\lambda} \frac{1}{k}\sum^{k}_{r=1} \mathbb{P}_{n(r)} {\widehat{V^{\pi_{\lambda}}_{\lambda}}}^{(r)}(S^{1}) - \frac{\lambda \phi(0)}{{1-\gamma}}, $ where $\widehat{V^{\pi_{\lambda}}_{\lambda}}^{(r)}$ is the proximal value function estimator on the $r$th training set, and $\mathbb{P}_{n(r)}$ is the empirical measure on the initial state $S_1$ for the $r$th validation set.
+Note that the cross-validation procedure may help to select a better $\lambda$ but it is computationally expensive.
+The cross-validation results, the tuning parameters set-up, and sensitivity analyses on different choices of $\lambda$ for model performance are provided in Section 13, Appendix.
 To evaluate the model performance, we use the mean utility under the estimated policy as an evaluation criterion.
 Specifically, after obtaining the estimated policy, we simulate $100$ independent individual patients following this estimated policy over $100$ stages, and calculate the mean utility.
 Therefore, a larger value of the mean utility indicates a better policy.
-In Table \ref{simu1}, we report the average and standard deviations of the mean utilities over $50$ simulation runs.
+In Table \ref{simu1}, we report the average and standard deviations of the mean utilities over $50$ simulations.

 Table \ref{simu1} shows that the proposed method outperforms the competing methods in all scenarios.
-When the sample size $n=100$ and the number of stages $T= 24$, compared to the baseline, i.e., the observed mean utility, the proposed method improves $0.3824$ while the polynomial V-learning and the GMM-Qlearning only improve $0.2351$ and $0.0603$, respectively.
+When $n=100$ and $T= 24$, compared to the baseline, i.e., the observed mean utility, the proposed method improves $0.4249$ while the polynomial V-learning and Greedy GQ-learning only improve $0.2510$ and $0.0834$, respectively.
 This is mainly because the proposed method does not impose restrictions on the class of policies as in V-learning.
 Also, the induced policy can be automatically adjusted between deterministic and stochastic policy models.
 In addition, the proposed method utilizes the smoothed proximal Bellman operator, and thus avoids discontinuity and instability.
 Moreover, the proposed method has advantages in off-policy training due to utilizing the proximal temporal consistency property.
-In contrast, GMM-Qlearning tends to solve the hard Bellman optimality equation, which could be difficult without large amounts of samples.
-Computational-wise, the pT-Learning approach requires less than one minute to converge under $n=100$ and $T=48$, while Gaussian V-learning takes more than $10$ minutes for any single experiment.
+In contrast, Greedy GQ-learning tends to solve the hard Bellman optimality equation, which could be difficult without large amounts of samples.
+In terms of computations, pT-Learning also achieves great gains over V-learning.
+The actual computation time tables are provided in Section 13 of the Appendix.